 Where to Relax and Enjoy the Greenery

-For such a small city, Macau has an abundance of public parks.
+For such a small city, Macau has an abundance of public parks which translates to wallet-friendly.
 Head to Camões Garden, the largest park in the city named after the renowned Portuguese poet Luís de Camões.
-The park is divided into three sections, including an exhibition building, and luxuriously wide open spaces that are a relief from the surrounding alleyways and streets.
+The park is divided into three sections, including an exhibition building, and luxuriously wide-open spaces that are a relief from the surrounding alleyways and streets.

 Lou Lim Ieoc Garden is another oasis in the city center.
 The garden is hidden behind high walls and with its small winding paths and abundant vegetation, it provides a quiet setting to relax and cool down, even during the mid-summer heat.
-São Francisco Garden is another great option, especially because it is almost silent, even though it’s surrounded by the city centre and its noise and crowds.
+São Francisco Garden is another great option, especially because it is almost silent, even though it’s surrounded by the city center and its noise and crowds.
 It stands right behind Clube Militar, boasts a children’s park and quiet areas where one can read a book or take a quick nap.
 On the other side, Seac Pai Van park also comes to mind when a relaxing and free activity is what you need.
 Beware of mosquitoes, though!
-These are nice areas for people watching because of the different walks of life that populate Macau.
+These are nice areas for people watching–which is free and definitely on budget–and exploring different walks of life that populate Macau.
 You can also sit on a bench in Senado Square and try to guess where people are from.

 Urban and nature hiking